RasemMaraqa/Project-management/README.md

 pip install -r requirements.txt
 ```

-Set `DATABASE_URL` to a reachable PostgreSQL database and set a strong
+Set `DATABASE_URL` to a running PostgreSQL database and set a strong
 `SECRET_KEY` in `.env`.
-Apply migrations and start the development server:
+Then create the database tables and start the server:

 ```powershell
 alembic upgrade head
 uvicorn app.main:app --reload
 ```

-## Authentication
+## How to sign in

-Create a user with `POST /users`, then obtain a bearer token with
+1. Create a user with `POST /users`.
-`POST /login` using form fields:
+2. Sign in with `POST /login` using these form fields:

 ```text
 username=<email>
 password=<password>
 ```

-Include the result in protected requests:
+3. Copy the access token returned by login.
+For protected requests, send it
+like this:

 ```text
 Authorization: Bearer <access_token>
 ```

-## API overview
+## Main API routes

 | Resource | Base routes |
 | --- | --- |